emiliUn/deer-timestamp/readme.md

 ## :computer: Contributing

-Contact us at xxx@xxx.com or visit www.xxx.com

-Please read [CONTRIBUTING.md](https://xxxxx.github.com/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Contact us at sample@sample.com (or visit https://github.com/emiliUn) for details on our code of conduct, and the process for submitting pull requests to us.

 ## :pencil2: Authors